São Paulo/Guarulhos International Airport: History

-On June 6, 1967, in response to the growth of air traffic in Brazil, the Brazilian military government initiated studies concerning the renovation of the airport infrastructure in Brazil.
-As part of the conclusions of these studies, because of their location, strategic importance, and security issues, new passenger facilities would be constructed in the areas of the Galeão Air Force Base in Rio de Janeiro and the São Paulo Air Force Base in São Paulo.

-In relation to São Paulo, the initial planning of the airport involved three runways and four passenger terminals.
-However, the first phase of the construction comprising two runways and two terminals started only on August 11, 1980.
-The airport was officially inaugurated on January 20, 1985.
-Quickly Guarulhos became the city's primary airport, supplanting São Paulo–Congonhas Airport.

-In 1989, the runways were extended and the terminals renovated, enlarged, and had their capacity increased from 7.5 million to 8.25 million passengers/year.
-The whole complex covered 3425 acre, of which 5 km2 is urbanised area.

-Construction of the Terminal 3, capable of handling 12 million passengers per year, had been planned since 2001 but due to a myriad of political and economic problems, the actual construction did not begin until 2011.

 In 2010, the airport served more than 26.8 million passengers, an increase of 24% over 2009 and passenger volumes were 31% in excess of its capacity rated at 20.5 million per year at its present configuration.

-In order to relieve the acute overcrowding at the Terminals 1 and 2, Infraero announced on May 17, 2011 that the former cargo terminals of the defunct airlines VASP and Transbrasil, later used by Federal Agencies, would undergo renovations and adaptations for use as domestic passenger terminals with remote boarding.
+In order to relieve the acute overcrowding at the Terminals 1 and 2, Infraero announced on 17 May 2011 that the former cargo terminals of the defunct airlines VASP and Transbrasil, later used by Federal Agencies, would undergo renovations and adaptations for use as domestic passenger terminals with remote boarding.
 This new terminal was initially called Terminal 4 (T4).
-The first phase of the renovations, comprising the former VASP terminal, opened on February 8, 2012, and the second phase, comprising the former Transbrasil terminal, was opened in June 2013.
+The first phase of the renovations, comprising the former VASP terminal, opened on 8 February 2012, and the second phase, comprising the former Transbrasil terminal, was opened in June 2013.
 Contrary to what had been announced before, the new terminal will be permanent.
 Webjet was the first airline to use the new facility.
 The new terminal, in its first phase, increased the capacity of the airport in 5.5 million passengers/year and, in the second phase to 8 million passengers/year.
 In total, Guarulhos would then be able to handle 28.5 million passengers/year.